News

 The team from the School of Computer Science and Electronic Engineering and Versatile RobotX won the Best Demonstration Award after showcasing their work to revolutionise the agriculture sector by applying their expertise in robotics and AI.

-Professor McDonald-Maier and Dr Mohan were joined at the awards by Essex-based robotics researchers Roberto Mendívil Castro and Daniel Cedillo Hernández plus Knowledge Exchange Manager Flavia Popescu-Richardson.
+The awards ceremony at The Royal Society in London was attended by Professor McDonald-Maier and Dr Mohan alongside Essex-based robotics researchers Roberto Mendívil Castro and Daniel Cedillo Hernández plus Knowledge Exchange Manager Flavia Popescu-Richardson.

-Professor McDonald-Maier said: “The demonstration highlights the complexity of seemingly simple human tasks, integrating Al-driven 2D/3D perception, adaptive motion planning, and human-robot collaboration.”
+Professor McDonald-Maier said: “Our demonstration highlights the complexity of seemingly simple human tasks, integrating Al-driven 2D/3D perception, adaptive motion planning, and human-robot collaboration.”

 The Essex team has successfully field-tested its tech solutions at Wilkin & Sons Ltd. In Tiptree and JEPCO's hydroponic lettuce farm.
 Essex researchers are hopeful the technology they are developing can help reduce labour costs, increase productivity, and enhance food security.
 The Versatile Robotics team is also developing innovative low-cost, 3D-printable robotic components to further lower barriers to adoption.